 Submit poetry, short stories, and comics to our annual teen writing contest.

 Young writers can submit once to each of four categories: short stories, poems, comics, and the random category.
 Entry is free!
-The contest opens June 1 and closes on August 5, 2020 at 12 midnight.
-An online submission form will be available on this page.
+The contest is now open and closes on August 5, 2020 at 12 midnight.
+A link to the online submission form is available at the bottom of this page.

 Entries to the contest are judged on originality and style, as well as grammar and spelling.
 Be sure to read all the contest details and rules before submitting.

 Short stories can be up to 1,500 words.
 No illustrations or drawings are allowed in the short stories category.
 Entries must be typed, and submitted online as a Word document.
 Your name must not appear anywhere on your work.

 Poems can up to 36 lines.
 Write your poem in any form (sonnet, ode, haiku, etc).
 No illustrations or drawings are allowed in the poems category.
 Entries must be typed, and submitted online as a Word document.
 Your name must not appear anywhere on your work.

 Comics are accepted in black and white only, and inked in black (black fine liner pens work best).
 Comics can be 4-7 pages long, and must be on white, letter size (8½ x 11") paper, with page numbers.
 Comics must be submitted online in high resolution .pdf or .png format.
 Your name must not appear anywhere on your work.